sanya-thakur/E-Commerce-Application/README.md

 - Managed the selected quantity using **React state**.
 - Implemented a function to handle adding the product to the cart, updating the cart state in the application.
 - **Batch Deletion**: Add functionality to delete multiple products at once.

+## Milestone 17: Implementing Cart Functionality

+In this milestone, we focused on adding **cart functionality** to the application, allowing users to store selected products in their cart.

+### **Backend: Updating the User Schema**
+- Modified the **User Schema** to include a `cart` field, which stores an array of selected products.
+- Each product stored in the cart includes details such as **Product ID, Name, Quantity, and Price**.
+- Used **Mongoose Schema Validation** to ensure data integrity.

+### **Backend: Creating the Cart API Endpoint**
+- Developed a **POST** endpoint (`/api/cart/add`) to receive product details from the frontend and store them in the user's cart.
+- Implemented logic to check if a product already exists in the cart and update the quantity instead of adding duplicates.
+- Ensured proper **error handling** to manage scenarios such as invalid product IDs or missing user authentication.

+### **Frontend: Adding Products to Cart**
+- Created a function to send **selected product details** to the backend when the "Add to Cart" button is clicked.
+- Implemented **state management** to dynamically update the UI when a product is added to the cart.
+- Displayed a confirmation message to notify users when a product is successfully added.